HTML Website Exercise/Quiz:

 2. Research - Look for a Canadian History background

-3. Using the history background to create a story
+3. Using the historical background to create a story

-4. Write 3 pages script - post in Storyboard and Script page
+4. Write a 3-page script—post in Storyboard and Script page

-5. Organize and create timeline and Role and Responsibility for team - post in Timeline and Role and Responsible page (Title: Team Timeline and Role and Responsibility)
+5. Organize and create a timeline and Role and Responsibility for the team - post in Timeline and Role and Responsibility page (Title: Team Timeline and Role and Responsibility)

 Individual work